-- The proposed development would result in a cramped form of development, which is out of keeping with the character of the surroundings, and the dwelling, by reason of its height and bulk, would constitute a dominant feature in relation to adjoining dwellings.
-As a result, the proposal would cause harm to the visual amenities of the area and the residential amenities of nearby properties, contrary to CS14 of the emerging Fenland Communities Development Plan, Policy E8 of the Fenland District Wide Local Plan, Policy ENV7 of the East of England Plan and the National Planning Policy Framework. - The proposed development fails to demonstrate the ability to achieve the required visibility splays to the detriment of highway safety.
-The application is, therefore, contrary to Policy E8 of the Fenland District Wide Local Plan.
+- The proposed development would result in a cramped from of development, which is out of keeping with the character of the surroundings, and the dwelling, by reason of its height and bulk, would constitute a dominant feature in relation to adjoining dwellings.
+As a result, the proposal would cause harm to the visual amenities of the area and the residential amenities of nearby properties, contrary to CS14 of the emerging Fenland Communities Development Plan, E8 of the Fenland District Wide Local Plan, ENV7 of the East of England Plan and the National Planning Policy Framework. - The proposed development and achieving the required visibility splays are beyond the control of the applicant.
+This solution would result in a form of development that could be to the detriment of highway safety.
+The application is, therefore, contrary to E8 of the Fenland District Wide Local Plan.